 Chicken or Pork Teriyaki

 This time, combine chicken or pork with a bottle of teriyaki sauce or teriyaki marinade (if you prefer homemade or need gluten-free, make your own).
 Cook on low 8-10 hours, and use two forks to shred.
 Serve over rice with a side veggie.
-Another option is to toss a bag of broccoli slaw in for the last 30 minutes of cook time.
+Another option is to toss a bag of broccoli slaw in for the last 30 minutes of cook time, as we like to do.

 Just two ingredients again–a 3 lb beef roast (such as chuck or bottom round) and a 16oz jar of pepperoncini peppers.
 Cook on low for 8-10 hours, then shred.
 Serve over mashed potatoes, in a sub roll, or even on top of a salad.
 Delish!